danog/loop/README.md

 [Interface](https://github.com/danog/loop/blob/master/lib/Interfaces/ResumableSignalLoopInterface.php) - [Example](https://github.com/danog/loop/blob/master/examples/2.%20Advanced/ResumableSignalLoop.php)

 This is what you would usually use to build a full async loop.
-All loop interfaces and loop implementations are combined into one class you can extend.
+All loop interfaces and loop implementations are combined into a single class you can extend.

 ```php
 namespace danog\Loop;